-- The fight against public private partnerships and contracting out requires political action and lobbying at all levels.
+The fight against public private partnerships and contracting out requires political action and lobbying at all levels.
+We must target local, city, municipal, provincial, and federal governments to fight back against immediate threats.
+We must encourage all private and public sector unions to join us in these actions.
+And political action must also be exercised at the international level through our affiliations to global union federations such as PSI and through bilateral relationships with sister unions in other countries.

-We must target local, city, municipal, provincial, federal governments to fight back against immediate threats.
-And political action must also be exercised at the international level through our affiliations to global union federations such as PSI and through bilateral relationships with sister unions in other countries. - 34 The campaign will include major activity in the following areas:
+The campaign will include major activity in the following areas: